Overview of the Advantages and Disadvantages of Stabilized and Unstabilized Chlorine

 Disadvantages of Stabilized Chlorine

 • It may cause buildups of chloramine in filters.
-This occurs when liquid chlorine or chlorine tablets breaks down naturally in the presence of organic matter.
+This occurs when liquid chlorine or chlorine tablets break down naturally in the presence of organic matter.
 Unfortunately, this happens pretty easily in pools where there isn’t any filtering going on.

 • It can create problems with pH balance.
 When chlorine reacts with organic material, it generates free radicals.
 These free radicals react with minerals in the swimming pool water, causing them to precipitate into scale deposits.
 This is especially accurate in hard water areas.
 However, this effect is significantly reduced when the water is mixed with an alkalinity builder before treatment.